 It is only with the effective lobby of the DPO movement, civil society groups, and governments that we are now starting to get recognition that disability is a key development issue.
-Although, the Millennium Development Goals (MDGs) did not address disability, the post-2015 agenda is now starting to recognise that unless disability is addressed as a core cross cutting issue, then we are unlikely to make real progress in development for the world's poorest communities.

-Under current negotiations the Sustainable Development Goals (SDGs), recognise that development has to be inclusive.
-Lobbying by CBM and other partner organisations such as the International Disability Alliance (IDA) and the International Disability and Development Consortium (IDDC) is aiming to ensure that disability is formally recognised as a core development issue to be included and measured in mainstream development objectives and cooperation.
+Although the Millennium Development goals do not address disability, the Sustainable Development Goals (SDGs) adopted in 2015 did include references to people with disabilities, see section 3.3 for further details.
+A significant contributing factor to the SDGs including persons with disabilities was the lobbying done by CBM and other partner organisations such as the International Disability Alliance (IDA) and the International Disability and Development Consortium (IDDC).